CSE232-MSU/CSE232/Setup/setup-windows.md

 <img src="../.assets/images/vscode-installation-windows/6.png">
 </div>

-9. Click the "New" button near the top-right of the window to add an environment variable. __Paste the path you copied earlier into the newly-opened entry with "\mingw64\bin" appended to it.__ The entire path will look something like this (if not identical):
+9. Click the "New" button near the top-right of the window to add an environment variable.
+Copy-and-paste the following path into the newly-opened entry, and hit ENTER/RETURN to finish it.

 ```
 C:\Program Files\mingw-w64\x86_64-8.1.0-posix-seh-rt_v6-rev0\mingw64\bin